 If you feel like you need further guidance, with clear step by step instructions to establish leadership over your dog in a loving way.

 Then I would highly suggest checking out https://theonlinedogtrainer.com

 Doggy Dan has everything you will need and more to solve your dog’s jumping problems.

-If you have any questions, please feel to leave me a comment!
+If you have any questions, please feel free to leave me a comment!

 Have a great day and good luck!

 Your dog should enjoy their training, and so should you.
 So, no matter how you decide to train your dog, make sure they are having a positive experience!